addicted2crypto/Wallet_Slueth_Public/README.md

 For questions or support, please contact here or on x at willbdeving.

 Disclaimer
-Wallet Sentinel is a security tool and should not be considered a substitute for your own due diligence.
+Wallet Tracker from Will, is a security tool and should not be considered a substitute for your own due diligence.
 Always exercise caution when interacting with cryptocurrencies and be aware of the risks involved.
 We are not responsible for any losses incurred as a result of using this application.